the pond report

 The string, filamentous algae that is like slowly drifting hairs is often found in stagnant areas of a pond like around the edges where circulation doesn't occur.
 Ponds with exposed rock shorelines are notorious for becoming warm due to direct sunlight heating the stones which transfer heat to the water.
 When these stagnant areas become warm and when nutrients are available a slow formation of hair like algae will begin to farm and stick like glue to stones.

-By reducing circulation and aeration you will reduce the favourable conditions that these algae thrive in so evidence of growth of the filamentous algae should be looked on as a sign that additional circulation or increased aeration would be a good idea.
+By reducing circulation and aeration you will reduce the favorable conditions that these algae thrive in so evidence of growth of the filamentous algae should be looked on as a sign that additional circulation or increased aeration would be a good idea.
 Some backyard ponds and water garden owners prefer to drain their ponds and scrub them down with chlorine bleach or salt mixtures every year to help sterilize the pond.
-While such cleaning may provide benefits there should be no need to perform such tiresome maintenance operations if a proper eco-system can be created.
+While such cleaning may provide benefits there should be no need to perform such tiresome maintenance operations if a proper ecosystem can be created.
 Beneficial nature bacteria and barley straw are other ways to assist in the reduction of algae.
 There are many pond supply websites and stores that sell a variety of products that claim to be strong bacteria or enzymes or natural cultures for clearing ponds and it is best to find a source that can provide references as these sorts of products can be cast in the same light as snake-oil!

-There can be no denying that there are reputable dealers who can sell a high quality, pathogen free variety of algae busting bacteria but there are also twice as many who sell diluted and homemade bacteria mixtures that are often over-priced and under-effective!
+There can be no denying that there are reputable dealers who can sell a high quality, pathogen free variety of algae busting bacteria but there are also twice as many who sell diluted and homemade bacteria mixtures that are often overpriced and under-effective!

-When pond water is greenish or that un-welcome pea-soup color it is un-inviting for swimming and we cannot see our fish.
+When pond water is greenish or that unwelcome pea-soup color it is uninviting for swimming and we cannot see our fish.
 While not as disturbing as thick mats of algae to have a constant pale green water in the pond can reduce enjoyment of the pond and practically ruin a summer holiday if it continues for over ten days.
 This green water can be partly the cause of two primary elements required for their growth and propagation: sunlight and nutrients.

 When we talk about nutrients we are meaning, decaying leaves from the dropping of the Autumn foliage, fish food decomposition, and any sort of phosphate type material from runoff that gets into the water.
 So we see that reducing these conditions will help maintain clear waters.